Benefits to food processing and horticulture

 According to refed.com, American consumers, business and farms spend $218 billion processing and handling food that is never eaten.

-Air Disinfection Biosecurity (ADB) technology can and has been used in many facets of the food processing industry.
+Air Disinfection Biosecurity (patent pending) technology can and has been used in many facets of the food processing industry.
 ADB neutralizes harmful disease-causing pathogens - bacteria, mold, mildew and viruses.
 It reduces ethylene and helps mitigate unpleasant odors.
 ADB can assist in processing areas, cooling areas like freezers or refrigerators, as well as the actual transport of the product.
 ADB can also be used in grocery stores and restaurants.

 Reduce spoilage by quickly neutralizing ethylene